Almir-git-unifc/full-stack_crud_mongodb/README.md

 # Intro <a name = "Intro"></a>

+This project was developed:
+- used MongoDB Atlas
+- implemented confirmation feature on the Delete button
+- added clearly demarcated Exits cancel buttons, on the 'Add User' and 'Update User' screens, to return to the homepage.

-This project was developed previously for 'Code With Yousaf', found on youtube with the title """MERN Stack CRUD Operations | Full Stack CRUD Operations | React, Node, Express & MongoDB"""
+These were the differences, in relation to the original project, previously developed with MongoDB Compass Community by 'Code With Yousaf', found on Youtube with the title """MERN Stack CRUD Operations | Full Stack CRUD Operations | React, Node, Express & MongoDB"""
-In youtube's video this project was developed with MongoDB Comunnity local, however, in my devepoment -used MongoDB Atlas
--implemented confirmation feature on the Delete button -added clearly demarcated Exits cancel buttons, on the 'Add User' and 'Update User' screens, to return to the homepage

 # Feature <a name = "Feature"></a>